-RULEBOOK (cont'd)
+PLAYING RULES (cont'd)

 - (n) Upon 3rd foul batter is out. - (o) Pitching mat (if the ball hits the mat and batter doesn't swing, batter is out.
-Pitches must be from 6' to 12' in height). - (p) Teams must be ready to play 15 minutes prior to their scheduled start time. - (g) Catchers can use home plate or the mat to make a play at home plate. - (r) Helmets are required by batters/baserunners.
-Catchers are to wear facial protection, i.e. cahtcher's cage and/or helmet. - (s) The home team will be determined by coin toss before round robin games.
-The highest seeded team in the playoffs will be home team. - (t) Ties: There will be no ties during the entire tournament.
-We will use the SPN tiebreaker.
-The visiting team will start with one (1) out and their last out on second base.
-The same will apply for the home team at the bottom of the inning.
-The game continues with the same rule until there is a winner. - (u) Scoring: Runs for and against will be counted after four (4) complete innings.
-Therefore, teams must play a minimum of four (4) complete innings for a game to be considered complete. - (v) Illegal Bats: If a player is caught with an illegal bat, the player, as well as his coach, will be ejected from the game and the tournament.
+Pitches must be from 6' to 12' in height). - (p) Teams must be ready to play 15 minutes prior to their scheduled start time. - (q) Catchers can use home plate or the mat to make a play at home plate. - (r) Helmets are required by batters/baserunners.
+Catchers and pitchers are to wear facial protection, i.e. catcher's/pitcher's cage and/or helmet. - (s) The home team will be determined by coin toss before round robin games.
+The highest seeded team in the playoffs will be home team. - (u) Scoring: Runs for and against will be counted after four (4) complete innings.
+Therefore, teams must play a minimum of four (4) complete innings for a game to be considered complete. - (v) Illegal Bats: If a player is caught with an illegal bat, the player, as well as his coach, will be ejected from the game and the tournament. - (w) Balls hit up the middle, within an arm's length of the pitcher, is an automatic out.
+Putting down lines will help but otherwise umpire's discretion will be in affect